 Family courts’ response to domestic violence is so uninformed that abusive fathers have a better chance of winning custody than good fathers.
 Shockingly, alleged abusers win sole or joint custody 70-80% of the time.
 There are many flawed practices, most of which were developed in the 1970s, that lead to decisions jeopardizing children.
 This includes the failure to integrate current scientific research; reliance on professionals with expertise in mental illness and psychology but not domestic violence or child sexual abuse; widespread gender bias; the failure to understand the importance of context in domestic violence cases and approaches that err on the side of risking children.
-The myth that mothers frequently make false reports which is widely believed by inadequately trained court professionals strongly contributes to the failure to protect children.
+The myth that mothers frequently make false reports is widely believed by inadequately trained court professionals and strongly contributes to the failure to protect children.

 Court professionals have a fundamentally mistaken belief about the nature of contested custody cases.
 They assume these are high conflict cases in which the parents are angry with each other and act out in ways that hurt the children.
-In reality a large majority are domestic violence cases involving the most dangerous abusers, men who believe she has no right to leave.
+In reality, a large majority are domestic violence cases involving the most dangerous abusers, men who believe she has no right to leave.
 They have developed a variety of strategies to gain custody by manipulating custody courts and the myth is an important part of their strategy.
 The success of these tactics makes it harder for victims to leave their abusers because mothers won’t leave without their children.
 The widespread failure of custody courts to respond effectively to domestic violence has undermined society’s response to intimate partner violence and reversed the previous trend when the homicide rate was going down.

 The medical research that family courts have been slow to integrate demonstrates that domestic violence causes far more harm than previously understood.
 We know about the murders and serious injuries from assaults by abusers.
-Most people including policy makers and journalists fail to realize that living with the fear and stress from trauma like domestic violence, sexual abuse and child abuse leads to often deadly diseases and social problems.
+Most people including policymakers and journalists fail to realize that living with the fear and stress from trauma like domestic violence, sexual abuse, and child abuse often leads to deadly diseases and social problems.
 The delay between the trauma and the full consequences masks the full extent of the harm.
 In addition to the human toll, our tolerance for domestic violence costs the United States over one trillion dollars every year.
 This is a high price for allowing our culture to accept the myth instead of believing the victims.